The Omnichannel Marketing Playbook: Strategies the Pros Don’t Share

 Omni Channel Marketing Automation

-Cross-channel campaign management includes marketing technologies that support customer data management, analytics, segmentation, and tools for the design, execution, and measurement of omnichannel marketing campaigns
+Cross-channel campaign management includes marketing technologies that support customer data management, analytics, segmentation, and tools for the design, execution, and measurement of omnichannel marketing campaigns.

 In other words, you can automate repetitive tasks like email marketing, scheduling social media posts, and personalized email delivery.
 Popular omnichannel marketing programs include ActiveCampaign, Klaviyo, and Marketo.